 - We would then enter the data into our system, submit this via API to CustomsPro for review and submission to HMRC, hopefully obtaining clearance

-- Depending on whether tariffs shall be imposed from January 1st, there may be Customs Duty and Import VAT to pay.
+- Depending on your commodity, there may be Customs Duty and Import VAT to pay.
 See section below VAT and Duty

 There are other stages which we and our partners will perform, but in simple terms, the above outlines the process.